-cable length 2,7m, dimmer on cable, green RAL6016, whitewash RAL9002, grey matte RAL7046, black RAL9005, yellow RAL1033, red RAL3002, internal finish of both diffusers whitewash RAL9002
+20cable length 2,7m, green RAL6016, whitewash RAL9002, grey matte RAL7046, black RAL9005, yellow RAL1033, red RAL3002, internal finish of both diffusers whitewash RAL9002

 Le Corbusier’s interest in fine arts from an early age led him to focus on architectural designs made up of lines and geometric colour blocks.
 For him, painting, sculpture and architecture are not isolated disciplines.